OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 * You can’t reuse a nonce.

 * Nonce has to process in sequential order.
-For example, let’s say our latest transaction’s nonce was 101, now if we send a new transaction with a nonce of either 103 or higher, the transaction will not be processed until a transaction with nonce 102 has been processed.
+For example, let’s say our latest transaction’s nonce is 101, now if we send a new transaction with a nonce of either 103 or higher, the transaction will not be processed until a transaction with nonce 102 has been processed.

 Because of these two conditions, we can’t rely on nonce as any arbitrary transaction in future can replace our contract.

-Hence Create opcode does not help us with calculating contract addresses in a secure and deterministic way for future use (parking an address).
+Hence CREATE opcode does not help us with calculating contract addresses in a secure and deterministic way for future use (parking an address).

-## Create2
+## CREATE2

-To solve this problem [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014) introduced Create2 opcode which gives us the ability to calculate a contract address without actually deploying a contract.
+To solve this problem [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014) introduced CREATE2 opcode which gives us the ability to calculate a contract address without actually deploying a contract.

-Create2 calculates new addresses as a function of
+CREATE2 calculates new addresses as a function of

 * 0xFF (fixed value to prevent collision with Create opcode addresses)